 - Step 3 – Share: In a final step, participants turn their final project in.
 This artifact will often take the form of a video, image, or link to a digital document (e.g. OneNote, Slide deck, Google Doc).

 As you can see, these steps provide a consistent framework that allows participants to move from project to project, exploring tools and topics of interest.
+Include QR codes on the one pager to make it easy for students to access projects.

 Project #1 – Victory or Death